mrdavemorgan/lepgallery/readme.txt

 == Dependencies ==

-* Unix/Linux on server for all features.
-I am working on Windows support and it's partially complete.
-Copy files from ./ungallery/windows/* to ./ungallery/
-* PHP GD lib on server.
-This is mostly standard these days.
 * Permalinks enabled: Settings -> Permalinks -> Custom Structure -> /%category%/%postname% <br>
   More info here: http://teamtutorials.com/web-development-tutorials/clean-url%E2%80%99s-with-wordpress
 * Write permission to the photo directories.
 UnGallery creates a "thumb_cache" to greatly improve performance.